 Figure 4: The simulated semi-monthly evolution of sea ice for our focus area in 2022. (a) is the actual image on June 16th, 2022 as the start state; (b) - (n) are simulated images on (b) July 1st, (c) July 16th, (d) Aug 1st, (e) Aug 16th, (f) Sept 1st, (g) Sept 16th, (h) Oct 1st, (i) Oct 16th, (j) Nov 1st, (k) Nov 16th, (l) Dec 1st, (m) Dec 16th, and (n) Jan 1st, 2023.

-To quantify the similarity between the IM simulations and the observations,
+To quantify the similarity between the IM simulations and the observations, the differences of the ice percentage between each of the images in Figure 3 and Figure 4 are calculated; the results are shown as the heatmaps in Figure 5 (a) – (n).
+The error bar plot in Figure 5 (O) shows the overall differential for the whole focus area for each period.
+In these heatmaps, light yellow color indicates that the actual and simulated images match well, whereas locations with higher discrepancy are colored as red.
+The heatmaps are very revealing: the small red patches mostly appear around the boundaries between water and ice, which shows that the majority of the discrepancy between the simulated and actual images happens at around these border areas.
+This is not surprising: the IM cannot perfectly model these boundary granularities, but it does a good job at capturing the overall configuration.